On Distributed Colouring of Hyperbolic Random Graphs: Abstract

 \section{Abstract}

-We analyse the performance of simple distributed colouring algorithms under the assumption that the underlying graph is a \emph{hyperbolic random graph} (HRG).
-The model of hyperbolic random graph encapsulates some algorithmic and structural properties that also emerge in many complex real-world networks like a power-law degree distribution.
-Following studies on algorithmic performances where the worst case is replaced by analysing the run time on a hyperbolic random graph, we investigate the number of rounds and the colour space required to colour a hyperbolic random graph in the distributed setting.
+We analyse the performance of simple distributed colouring algorithms under the assumption that the input graph is a hyperbolic random graph (HRG), a generative model capturing key properties of real-world networks such as power-law degree distributions and large clustering coefficients.
+Motivated by the shift from worst-case analysis to more realistic network models, we study the number of rounds and size of the colour space required to colour HRGs in the distributed setting.